View as Map

 Yellow Brick Coffee

 Located in a converted Benedictine monastery a bit off the beaten path, this contemporary-chic coffee shop is well worth seeking out.
-An espresso station lets you get up close and personal with the coffee-dispensing process, and an array of seating options, including a sushi-style bar and couches, lets you choose your most comfortable perch for work.
-The beans are roasted on site, and tempting pastries and sandwiches are prepared in the cafe’s kitchen.
+An espresso station lets you get up close and personal with the coffee-dispensing process.
+An array of seating options lets you choose your most comfortable perch for work.
+Tempting pastries and sandwiches are prepared in the cafe’s kitchen.

 View as List